 Unlike the Waterfront Streetcar, which ran historic 1920s-vintage streetcars that George Benson found in Australia, the new South Lake Union line will feature three new, modern streetcars (costing $3 million each) with air-conditioning, street-level boarding, and electronic readerboards at each stop announcing the next arrival.
 Mayor Nickels, who made the streetcar a centerpiece of his "South Lake Union Action Agenda," based the proposal on the modern streetcar system in Portland, Oregon, which serves that city's downtown and Pearl District neighborhoods.

-In addition to Nickels, Vulcan, Inc., a major landowner and developer in the south Lake Union area owned by Microsoft co-founder Paul Allen (b.
-1953), heavily promoted the revival of streetcar service to Lake Union.
+In addition to Nickels, Vulcan, Inc., a major landowner and developer in the south Lake Union area owned by Microsoft co-founder Paul Allen (1953-2018), heavily promoted the revival of streetcar service to Lake Union.
 Half of the $51 million cost for constructing the line and purchasing the streetcars was raised from a Local Improvement District tax assessment imposed on property located near the route, with the remainder coming from regional and federal grants, advertising on streetcars and stations, and other sources.

 Criticism and Praise

 The South Lake Union streetcars, to be operated by King County Metro Transit, are expected to run every 15 minutes and to carry some 300,000 passengers per year.
 Like Portland's streetcars (and unlike Sound Transit's Tacoma Link streetcar, opened in 2003, which has it own right of way for most of its route), they will share traffic lanes with automobiles.
 John Fox, coordinator of the Seattle Displacement Coalition and an opponent of the streetcar plan, observed that "You could practically walk the entire route more quickly than it will take to get from one end of the route to another" (Lindblom).